arges/arges.github.io/about.md

 #### Work

 I enjoy creating new works and understanding our fascinating world.
-I am currently building amazing software at an early stage cyber-security startup.
+I am currently building amazing cyber-security software at Confluera.
 Previously I've worked at Vectra Networks as a Manager and Team Lead working on new platforms, build infrastructure, system software, and system updates.
 Previously I’ve worked at Canonical as a Kernel Engineer and technical lead on the live patch service project.
 In addition, I’ve enjoyed